 However, this supposedly benign fungus was a part of an outbreak of fungal meningitis.
 This disease is extremely rare.
 Still, it is very deadly, as well.

-This common household mold fungus does not frequently cause any problems with people.
+This common household mould fungus does not frequently cause any problems with people.
 If it does, it usually causes eye infections.
 While it cannot be transmitted from one person to another, some serious Exserohilum infections include attacks on the sinuses or even lining of the heart.

 Still, together with Cladosporium and Aspergillus, this fungus was one of the causes for the fungal meningitis outbreak that killed some patients.
-Therefore, always make sure that your workplace is free of any mold that might cause your employees any of the health problems.
+Therefore, always make sure that your workplace is free of any mould that might cause your employees any of the health problems.